Customization APIs

 Custom Dimension Delete

-This DELETE method removes one custom dimension, identified by ID, from a customer's collection of custom dimensions.
+The Custom Dimension Delete method removes a specific custom dimension, identified by its ID, from a customer's collection.

-- If a custom dimension is deleted, the name of that dimension cannot be reused for a period starting at the time of deletion and equal to the longest data retention period of any of your company's Kentik plans.
-For example, if your company has a plan that includes retention of the Fast dataseries on certain devices for one year, then if any custom dimension is deleted that dimension's name cannot be reused for one year.
+Note: When a custom dimension is deleted, its name cannot be reused until the longest data retention period of any of your Kentik plans has passed.
+For example, if your plan retains the Fast dataseries for one year, the deleted dimension's name cannot be reused for one year.

 HTTP Request